Kal RaustialaDirector, Burkle Center for International Relations; Faculty Director, International Education Office

 Campus Mail Code: 147602

-Kal Raustiala is Director of the UCLA Burkle Center for International Relations and Associate Vice Provost of the International Institute.
+Kal Raustiala is Director of the UCLA Burkle Center for International Relations and Faculty Director of the UCLA International Education Office.
 A professor at UCLA Law School, he holds a joint appointment with the UCLA International Institute, where he teaches in the Program on Global Studies.
+From 2012-2015, he served as UCLA's Associate Vice Provost for International Studies.

 Professor Raustiala's recent publications include Fake It Till You Make It: The Good News About China’s Knockoff Economy, Foreign Affairs (July/August) 2013 (with Chris Sprigman), NGOs in International Treatymaking, in Duncan Hollis, ed, THE OXFORD GUIDE TO TREATIES (Oxford University Press, 2012), and Empire & Extraterritoriality in 20th Century America, 40 SOUTHWESTERN LAW REVIEW, (2011).
 His book, Does the Constitution Follow the Flag?
 The Evolution of Territoriality in American Law (2009), was published by Oxford University Press.